atom-dispencer/CodenameTeabag/docs/index.md

     which I never even started... though I did ace the test!

 Starting my degree, I was surprised at just how many students, even in
-    [STEM](https://www.britannica.com/topic/STEM-education) find computers and programming...
+    [STEM](https://www.britannica.com/topic/STEM-education) find computers and programming mystical - like a monster you only poke with a long stick...
-    mystical - like a monster you only poke with a long stick.
+Five years down the line, I find this quite sad.
-I find this quite sad: programming has been a major part of my life since my original **Codename: TeaBAG**.
+Programming has been a major part of my life since my original **Codename: TeaBAG**, so
-Now that I'm not nearly as incompetent as I was in 2019, I think I have something to offer:
+    now that I'm not nearly as incompetent as I was in 2019, I think I have something to offer.

 *Let's de-mystify programming.*